 Jade plants can be planted indoors in most areas, or outdoors in USDA Hardiness Zones 10 and above.
 In colder climates, it’s typically grown as a houseplant.
 If growing outside in a desert landscape, plant 12 to 18 inches apart, depending on the desired size of the plants.
 Dig a hole about twice as large as the root ball and insert the jade plant level with the ground, backfilling with soil.
 If growing indoors, consider that the jade plant may become top heavy, so you should opt for a short and wide pot to handle the weight.

 Watering and nutrients

 After planting, wait to water your jade plant for a few days.
 This allows the roots to acclimate to their new home and recover from the transition.
 Once the plant establishes itself, watering schedules will change with the seasons.
 When the plant is growing in the spring and summer, jade requires thorough watering whenever the soil dries out.
-Wet the soil entirely and allow it to completely dry before watering again.
+Wet the soil entirely and allow the first few inches of soil, rather than the entire rootball, to dry before watering again.
 In the dormant seasons of fall and winter, it only requires water every month or two.

-While actively growing, you can fertilize your jade plant every month.
-Use a liquid fertilizer suitable for house plants — too much fertilizer can lead to weak, leggy growth.
+Jade plants should be fertilized about twice per year.
+Use a liquid fertilizer suitable for house plants.
 If your jade plant is in a dormant period, it will not need fertilizer until it begins to grow again.